Pyramids Are Tombs

 The other major topic in the book is integrated marketing communications.
 The gist is that all aspects of marketing communications (PR, advertising, online, etc.) should work together to deliver a consistent message.

-Because “the mindset for marketers now has to be the mindset of the consumer,” the traditional four Ps of marketing have been restated into the more meaningful four Cs:
+Because “the mindset for marketers now has to be the mindset of the consumer,” the traditional four Ps of marketing have been restated into the four Cs.
+Although not credited in the book, the four Cs are generally attributed to Robert Lauterborn.

 |Consumer wants and needs|